 Fix 2: Identify Components and Drivers Using Event Viewer

-Follow the steps below to look for errors that is causing the problem.
+Follow the steps below to look for errors that are causing the problem.

-Step 2: In a Event Viewer window, click on View tab and then click on “Show Analytic and Debug Logs“.
+Step 2: In an Event Viewer window, click on the View tab and then click on “Show Analytic and Debug Logs.”

-Step 3: On the left pane, you have to follow path: Applications and Service Logs > Microsoft > Windows > WMI Activity > Operational.
-Here, you have to look for Error and also note down “ClientProcessID“, also known as PID
+Step 3: On the left pane, you have to follow the path: Applications and Service Logs > Microsoft > Windows > WMI Activity > Operational.
+Here, you have to look for Error and also note down “ClientProcessID,” also known as PID

 Step 4: Now, you have to open Taskbar in Windows 10.
 The quick way to open Taskbar is by pressing Windows Key + X. It will open side pane, look for Taskbar and click on it.